aaw-team/language_matcher/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension basically implements a mechanism that matches the :code:`Accept-Language` HTTP header from a request with available site languages.
+This extension implements a `PSR-15 <https://www.php-fig.org/psr/psr-15/>`_
+middleware that matches the :code:`Accept-Language` HTTP header from a request with available site languages.

 The results of the matching can then be used to redirect a client automatically to it's favourite language.
 In this case, a cookie is used to prevent